pairwise-alignment/pa-bench-paper/extended-abstract.md

 New aligners can easily be supported by implementing the simple interface.

-PA-Bench's main interface takes a `YAML` file that allows the user to specify a number of things:
+PA-Bench's main interface takes a `YAML` file that allows the user to specify a number of parameters:
 - The datasets to run on, which can be either an input file, a download link, or parameters to generate pseudo-random sequences.
 - Whether to compute only the distance or also a traceback.
 - The cost model to use.
 - The algorithms to run.

-For example, the below configuration can be used to compare the scaling with length of Edlib and WFA.
+Then, jobs are created from the cartesian product of these parameters.

-[Maybe this is too much; but it feels like an example is shorter than explaining the equivalent in words.]
+For example, the configuration below can be used to compare the scaling of Edlib and WFA with different sequence lengths:
 ```yaml
 - time_limit: 1h
   mem_limit: 32GiB